 Cases and Work of Note

-Rowntree Ventures Ltd v Oak Property Partners Ltd EWCA Civ 1944 (Civ); BCC 135.
-An appeal as to the correct approach to the discretion the court exercises when it considers whether it should make an administration order under Schedule B1 of the Insolvency Act 1986.
+Rowntree Ventures Ltd v Oak Property Partners Ltd EWCA Civ 1944 (Civ); BCC 135135 – Appearing for the recently appointment liquidators of Oak Property Partners Ltd as respondent to an appeal as to the correct approach to the discretion the court exercises when it considers whether it should make an administration order under Schedule B1 of the Insolvency Act 1986.
 Appearing for the recently appointment liquidators of Oak Property Partners Ltd as respondent to the appeal.

-Taylor v Secretary of State for Business, Innovation & Skills EWHC 1953 (Ch); 2 BCLC 350.
-Acting for Mr Taylor seeking to reduce the period of a disqualification undertaking given by him pursuant to section 8A of the Company Directors Disqualification Act 1986.
-Only the second reported application under such section.
+Taylor v Secretary of State for Business, Innovation & Skills EWHC 1953 (Ch); 2 BCLC 350 – Acting for Mr Taylor seeking to reduce the period of a disqualification undertaking given by him pursuant to section 8A of the Company Directors Disqualification Act 1986 in only the second reported application under such section.

 Advising the joint liquidators of a charity as to the rights the charity had in respect of a multi-million pound will trust.